insyncsolutions/appseconnectdocs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 5. Execution Counts
 6. Sync Errors
 7. Execution Logs
+8. Process Errors

 Click on the widgets to expand and view the related functionality of the widgets in details.

-*1. Project Basic Information: This widget displays the basic information of the organisation.*
+*1. Project Basic Information : This widget displays the basic information of the organisation.*
-The details displayed in the widget are:
+The details displayed in the widget are :

 a.
-Project Name: Shows the organisation name.
+Project Name : Shows the organisation name.
 b.
-Main Contact Person: Displays the contact detail (Email Id only) of the project holder.
+Main Contact Person : Displays the contact detail (Email Id only) of the project holder.
 c.
-Implementation contact: Displays the email id of InSync implementation Team.
+Implementation contact: Displays the Email id of InSync implementation Team.
 d.
-Sales Contact: Shows the Email details of InSync Sales Team.
+Sales Contact: Shows the Email id of InSync Sales Team.
 e.
 Support Contact: Displays the Email Id of the InSync Support Team.

-*2. Configuration Completion Details: This widget displays the configuration informations related to the organisation project.
+*2. Configuration Completion Details : This widget displays the configuration informations related to the organisation project.
 This widget also has a progress bar that displays the progress status for the organisation.*

-*3.Subscription Details: This widget will inform the user about the categories of applications subscribed for the organisation.*
+*3. Subscription Details : This widget will inform the user about the categories of applications subscribed for the organisation.*

 These are the following information that will be displayed in the widget.
 a.
 Subscription Plan